sleez007/Node-ECommerce-project/README.md

-# A Node Js ECOMMERCE DUMMY PROJECT
+# A Nodejs dummy E-commerce project

 > NOTE : This project is still in progress.